risingwavelabs/risingwave-docs-legacy/docs/ingest/ingest-from-iceberg.md

 - Hive catalog: RisingWave supports the Hive catalog.
 You need to set `catalog.type` to `hive` to use it.
 See the full example in this [configuration file](https://github.com/risingwavelabs/risingwave/blob/main/integration_tests/iceberg-sink2/docker/hive/config.ini).

 - Jdbc catalog: RisingWave supports the [JDBC catalog](https://iceberg.apache.org/docs/latest/jdbc/#configurations).
 See the full example in this [configuration file](https://github.com/risingwavelabs/risingwave/blob/main/integration_tests/iceberg-sink2/docker/jdbc/config.ini).

+- Glue Catalog: RisingWave supports Glue catalog.
+See [Glue catalog](https://iceberg.apache.org/docs/nightly/aws/?h=glue#glue-catalog) in the Iceberg documentation for details about this catalog.
+You should use S3 if you use the Glue catalog.

 ## Time travel